mwahab25/EmeraldProg/README.md

 # EmeraldProg
-Asset Tracking web app for small areas using .net core 3.1
+Asset Tracking web app for small areas using .NET 5.0